istio/istio.io/content/en/docs/releases/feature-stages/index.md

 test: n/a
 ---

 This page lists the relative maturity and support level of every Istio feature.
-Please note that the phases (Alpha, Beta, and Stable) are applied to individual features within the project, not to the project as a whole.
+Please note that the phases are applied to individual features within the project, not to the project as a whole.
 Here is a high level description of what these labels mean.

 ## Feature phase definitions